cdstg/saproject/README.md

 ### Short Term Improvements

-- Avoid Duplicate Payment intents .
-Currently every load of the checkout route creates a new Intent.
+- Avoid Duplicate Payment intents.
+Currently, every load of the checkout route creates a new Intent.
 We could avoid this by using sessions and setting an idempotency_key (based on product price and unique sesssionid ) and the to track that same person is purchasing the same book and the payment is not completed.
-- As books are physical we should collect shipping and billing information and create a customer record.
+- As books are physical, we should collect shipping and billing information and create a customer record.
 - Add validation to the Email address and shipping address.
 - Send the customer an Email Receipt.
-- Load the  credit card form via Ajax too improve the customers page load experience.
+- Load the credit card form via Ajax to improve the customers' page load experience.
 - Handle the Stripe exceptions in the backend gracefully.

 ### Future Improvements
 - Add a shopping basket so the customer can purchase more than one book at a time
 - Use Stripe Webhooks this will allow payment methods that are not real time and deal with any transient network issues as the webhook will retry

-Additionaly we could track what the customer has brought and provide both a customer portal and admin portal.
+Additionally, we could track what the customer has brought and provide both a customer portal and admin portal.

 This would require a lot of code to make the application a full ecommerce store which is beyond the scope and intent for the original project.

-There are many opensource ecommerce solutions that are more than capable to provide these functions for a much lower cost than that of the development cost of such an application.
+There are many opensource ecommerce solutions that are more than capable of providing these functions for a much lower cost than that of the development cost of extending this application both in time and money.

 ## Observations and Remarks
-While I was reading the Stripe documentation I realised that there were some other faster methods that could be used to sell the books online and would be ideal if this was a real world example.
+While I was reading the Stripe documentation, I realised that there were some other faster methods that could be used to sell the books online and would be ideal if this was solving a real-world problem.

-These methods would not meet the intent of the project requirements though but certainly could be used for a simple and fast way to sell something online with low or no code.
+These methods would not meet the intent of the project requirements though, but certainly could be used for a simple and fast way to sell something online with low or no code.

 Specifically there are

--  __Payment Links__  These would allow the creation of a payment link that could be posted  on Social Media or sent  vial email and the customer would see a hosted payment form
+-  __Payment Links__  These would allow the creation of a payment link that could be posted  on Social Media or sent via email and the customer would see a hosted payment form
   ( But  the  )[https://buy.stripe.com/test_eVa03w6yb7fN2Ig9AB]
-- __Stripe Checkout__  with either a hosted page or an embbed  form this uses the prdoduct that you have created in the Stripe portal or via the API this requires a working domain for the hosted page as you need to set the success_url and the cancel_url
+- __Stripe Checkout__  with either a hosted page or an embed  form this uses the product that you have created in the Stripe portal or via the API .
+A working domain for the hosted page is required as you need to set the success_url and the cancel_url

-Strip offers many ways of achieving a goal of taking payment and the documentation is very extensive.
+Stripe offers many ways of achieving the goal of taking payment and the documentation is very extensive.

-The project gave me the knowledge and the understanding of the Stripe Intents API so that I can now covert the application we run that use the Deprecated Stripe Charges API to the newer Intents API.
+The project gave me the knowledge and the understanding of the Stripe Payment Intents API so that I can now convert the applications we run that use the Deprecated Stripe Charges API to the newer Payment Intents API.